developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 **Note**: If this Managed Configuration is not specified, when the key code is sent, the Shift keyboard state is not changed.
 This causes the key to be interpreted as a Shift key or not based on the existing state.

 ### Action Add Mapping Behavior Type Send Trigger
-Used to specify the trigger signal that is sent as the behavior for a specified key a specified state when the value ***Send Trigger*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.
+Used to specify the trigger signal sent as the behavior for a specified key a specified state when the value ***Send Trigger*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type**.

 Eight trigger signals are defined, but not all might be supported on all Zebra Android devices.
 All Zebra Android devices generally support at least ***Trigger 1*** and generally default to using this trigger signal to activate the barcode scanner.
 Some Zebra Android devices might support additional trigger signals and some Zebra Android devices might be reconfigured to use ***Trigger 1*** for some purpose other than barcode scanning.
 To determine which trigger signals are supported on a given Zebra Android device, consult the documentation for that specific device.